zitadel/zitadel/docs/docs/guides/integrate/login/saml.md

         - [Configure Okta as a SAML IdP](https://zitadel.com/docs/guides/integrate/identity-providers/okta-saml)
         - [Configure MockSAML as a SAML IdP](https://zitadel.com/docs/guides/integrate/identity-providers/mocksaml)

-3. Create Test Users and Simulate Authentication Requests:
+3. Create test users and simulate authentication requests:
     - Create test users in ZITADEL.
     - Simulate authentication requests to verify that the SAML assertions are correctly generated and transmitted.
     - Ensure that the SAML assertions contain the expected attributes and that these attributes are correctly processed by the service provider.

-4. Simulate Various Scenarios:
+4. Simulate various scenarios:
     - Successful Login: Verify that a valid user can successfully authenticate and access the service.
     - Failed Login: Test scenarios where authentication fails, such as incorrect credentials or disabled accounts.
     - Attribute Mapping: Check that user attributes (e.g., roles, permissions) are correctly mapped and utilized by the service provider.